CosmicMind/Material/README.md

 <a name="menu"></a>
 ## Menu

-A Menu manages a group of UIButtons that may be animated open in the Up, Down, Left, and Right directions.
+A Menu manages a group of UIViews that may be animated open in the Up, Down, Left, and Right directions.
 The animations are fully customizable.
-The Examples/Programmatic directory has a sample project using the Menu.
+The Examples/Programmatic directory has sample projects using Menus.

 Below is an example using FabButtons.